 Step #4: Cut Off Their Heads

 If the weeds in your garden are too hard to remove, make an effort to cut off their tops at least weekly.
 By taking the time to do this, you will prevent the plant from going to seed and spreading that seed throughout your yard.
-While it may not get rid of the current weeds, it will prevent the problem from worsening.
+It may not get rid of the current weeds.
+However, it will prevent the problem from worsening.
 Another tip is to avoid soil disruption as much as possible to avoid triggering the growth of weed seeds that are dormant in the soil of your yard.

 Step #5: Use Herbicide Sparingly

 Even though it is not ideal, you can use certain herbicides on weeds found in your flower garden.
-Before doing this, make sure you know what type of weed you are dealing with and get the right type of herbicide to take care of it.
+Before doing this, make sure you know what type of weed you are dealing with.
+It is important to get the right type of herbicide to take care of it.
 Be sure it is not dangerous to your flowers.
 Apply it sparingly only to the areas where weeds are a problem.
 Note: this is a strategy often best left to professionals.
 Your lawn care service can effectively rid your flower bed of annoying weeds and treat it to prevent new ones from popping up.

 Weeding is one of the most dreaded chores faced by gardeners everywhere.
 There’s nothing more irritating than admiring your carefully planned garden and then seeing weeds mar the perfection.
 By using these guidelines, you are much more likely to get them under control for a better-looking garden week after week, all summer long.